tloeber/MLOps-best-practices/ML/readme.md

 ## Running infrastructure on Kubernetes?
+TLDR Only makes sense in a limited set of use cases:
+- Need: Off-the-shelf infra is not enough, because ML is at the business core, so it makes sense to invest 10X in order to get a 1% improvement.
+- Technical ability: Able to attract superior talent (because everything becomes much harder)
+- Financial ability: Able to have dedicated DevOps team focused on Kubernetes

 ### Should data scientists know Kubernetes?
 Surprisingly, this is still a question where you hear arguments for both sides.
 However, I think